gabotechs/graphqxl/docs/src/features/imports.md

 Import statements allow you to split your schema across different files without relying on any opinionated merging tool or some language-specific merging script.
-This is useful to keep your schema's code base clean and to make it more maintainable.
+This is useful for keeping your schema's code base clean and for improving its maintainability.

-An `import` statement will resolve and import all the content of the imported file in the current one, for example:
+An `import` statement will resolve all the content of the imported file in the current one, for example:
 ```graphql
 # common-stuff.graphqxl